benjaminleroy/simulationBands/README.md

 <!-- badges: end -->

-The goal of `simulationBands` is to provide a set of tools to implement simulation-based conformal inference for different applications.
+The goal of `simulationBands` is to provide a set of tools to implement simulation-based conformal inference across many different applications.

 ## Installation